“The human animal differs from the lesser primates

 - It’s also recommended that you eat fruit in moderation (a few servings per day)

-- Vegetables to Enjoy: acorn squash, artichoke, arugula, asparagus, beets, bok choy, broccoli, brussel sprouts, butternut squash, cabbage, carrots, cauliflower, celery, chard, collards, cucumber, fennel, garlic, green beans, greens, jicama, kabocha squash, kale, kohlrabi, leeks, lettuce, mushrooms, okra*, onions, parsnips*, peas, pumpkin, radish, rhubarb, seaweed, spinach, summer squash, sweet potato*, turnip, and winter squash.
+- Vegetables to Enjoy: acorn squash, artichoke, arugula, asparagus, beets, bok choy, broccoli, brussel sprouts, butternut squash, cabbage, carrots, cauliflower, celery, chard, collards, cucumber, fennel, garlic, greens, jicama, kabocha squash, kale, kohlrabi, leeks, lettuce, mushrooms, okra*, onions, parsnips*, plantain*, pumpkin, radish, rhubarb, scallions, seaweed, spinach, summer squash, sweet potato*, turnip, and winter squash.

 - Vegetables to Avoid: (1) nightshades: potatoes, tomatoes, tomatillos, pimentos, bell peppers, hot peppers & eggplant (2) dried legumes: peanuts, black beans, chickpeas, lentils, pinto beans, etc. (3) corn: it’s actually a grain.
 (4) for people with Hashimoto’s disease, the thyroid-goitrogenic vegetable connection seems to be a myth; if you want to be extra cautious, eat them cooked instead of raw.